Ju-On/Offensive-Security/Attacking General: Web Application Enumeration Revised.md

     lax32-gpgw1.tesla.com
     iad05-gpgw1.tesla.com

-**Note**: when conducting any engagement, best to check all ports unless we need to specifically narrow it down.
+**🔵 Note**: when conducting any engagement, best to check all ports unless we need to specifically narrow it down.
 For example above we are only looking for responsive https:443.
 Best to list out all live domains, clean the results and feed it throguh nmap scanner.

+Example for more general scan for all default ports wiht removal of http/s:

+    root@kali:/home/kali/fire/tesla.com/recon# cat final.txt | httprobe | sed 's/https\?:\/\///'

+Combining the resppnsive (http:443) probe to our script:
+[to be continued 3:55]